 Compensation for the Intern position at BNBU:

-1. Free on-campus housing in the second phase campus will be granted; basic health insurance; a passage allowance for a round-trip air ticket (economy class) between your home country and China with amount of RMB 12,000.
-The stipulated allowance will be disbursed concurrently with the first month’s stipend.
+1. Free on-campus housing will be granted; basic health insurance; a passage allowance for visa application and a round-trip air ticket (economy class) between your home country and China with amount of RMB 12,000.

 2. A monthly stipend of RMB 8000 will be paid from the assumption of duties.
 During the internship period -Interns are involved in assigned duties and organizing activities (see requirements and responsibilities of Interns below).